Home Energy Score Policy

 Background

-City Council has directed staff to explore home energy score policy options and present possibly pathways forward.
-Eugene currently offers free home energy scores for renters and low-income homeowners through a partnership with EWEB and UO's Home Energy Score Program.
+City Council has directed staff to explore home energy score policy options and present possible pathways forward.
 Four Oregon cities currently require a home energy score when listing a home for sale, including Portland, Hillsboro, Bend and Milwaukee.
-Many other cities across the nation and some states have home energy score policies with varying degrees of regulatory strength and compliance measures.
+Eugene is a exploring a similar policy based on the outcomes of community engagement and policy research.

 Introduction

 Many homes in our region suffer from poor insulation, outdated appliances, and inefficient heating systems—factors that drive up energy costs, degrade indoor air quality, and increase greenhouse gas emissions.
-A Home Energy Score offers simple and customized information about a home's energy performance, helping residents identify ways to lower costs and promote more efficient energy use.
+A Home Energy Score offers clear and customized information about a home's energy performance, helping residents identify upgrades that can lower costs and promote more efficient energy use.
 The City of Eugene is exploring a policy that would require disclosure of a Home Energy Score when a home is listed for sale, similar to policies in many other cities including Bend, Hillsboro, Portland, and Milwaukie.
+This aims to increase transparency in the home buying process and encourage energy-saving upgrades.

 What is a Home Energy Score?

-A Home Energy Score is a tool that can help people understand how their home uses energy and where there are opportunities for improvement.
-Similar to a car’s miles per gallon fuel rating, it rates a home based on a variety of energy features, such as insulation, heating and cooling systems, windows, roof and more.
+A Home Energy Score is a standardized tool developed by the US Department of Energy that can help people understand how their home uses energy and where there are opportunities for improvement.
+Similar to a car’s miles per gallon for fuel efficiency, it provides a rating of a home's energy efficiency based on a variety of energy features, such as insulation, heating and cooling systems, windows, roof and more.
 The score report provides:

 • Rating of a home’s energy efficiency on a scale of 1-10